-- (j) has a history of excessive errors or omissions in audit or [agreed upon procedures] AUP reports or working papers; - (k) released the audit report or [agreed upon procedures] AUP report to the agency, local public body or the public before the audit release letter or the OSA letter releasing the [agreed upon procedures] AUP report was received from the OSA; - (I) failed to submit a completed signed contingency subcontractor form, if required; - (m) failed to submit a completed firm profile as required by Subsection A of Section - 2.2.2.8 NMAC or failed to include all staff in the firm profile who would be working on the firm's engagements; (n) reached the limit of contracts to which the state auditor restricted the IPA; - (o) failed to respond to communications from the OSA or engagement clients within a reasonable amount of time; or contract.
+(j) has a history of excessive errors or omissions in audit or AUP reports or working papers;

+- (k) released the audit report or AUP report to the agency, local public body or the public before the audit release letter or the OSA letter releasing the AUP report was received from the OSA; - (I) failed to submit a completed signed contingency subcontractor form, if required; - (m) failed to submit a completed firm profile as required by Subsection A of

+[Section] 2.2.2.8 NMAC or failed to include all staff in the firm profile who would be working on the firm's engagements;

-- p) otherwise, in the opinion of the state auditor, the IPA was unfit to be awarded a - (3) An audit, special audit contract, attestation engagement contract, performance audit contract, forensic audit contract or [agreed upon procedures] AUP contract for an IPA received by the OSA, which the state auditor decides to perform himself with or without the assistance of an IPA, and pursuant to Section 12-6-3 NMSA 1978, even if the agency or local public body was previously designated for audit or [agreed upon procedures] AUP to be performed by an IPA. - H. Audit contract requirements: The agency shall use the appropriate audit or [agreed upon procedures] AUP engagement contract form provided by the OSA through the OSA-connect website at www.osa-app.org.
+- (n) reached the limit of contracts to which the state auditor restricted the IPA; - (o) failed to respond to communications from the OSA or engagement clients within a reasonable amount of time; or - (p) otherwise, in the opinion of the state auditor, the IPA was unfit to be awarded a contract. - (3) An audit, special audit contract, attestation engagement contract, performance audit contract, forensic audit contract or AUP contract for an IPA received by the OSA, which the state auditor decides to perform himself with or without the assistance of an IPA, and pursuant to Section 12-6-3 NMSA 1978, even if the agency or local public body was previously designated for audit or AUP to be performed by an IPA. - H. Audit contract requirements: The agency shall use the appropriate audit or AUP engagement contract form provided by the OSA through the OSA-connect website at www.osa-app.org.
 The OSA may provide audit or agreed-upon procedures engagement contract forms to the agency via facsimile or U.S. mail if specifically requested by the agency.
-Only contract forms provided by the state auditor shall be accepted and shall: - (1) be completed and submitted in its unsigned form by the due date indicated at Subsection F of Section 2.2.2.8 NMAC; - (2) for all agencies whose contracts are approved through the DFA's contracts review bureau, have the IPA's combined reporting system (CRS) number verified by the taxation and revenue department (TRD) after approval by the state auditor; and - in the compensation section of the contract, include the dollar amount that applies to each element of the contracted procedures that shall be performed; - (4) if the agency requires the IPA to provide additional services outside the scope of work described in the [standard] audit or [agreed upon procedures] AUP contract form provided through the OSA-connect website, the additional services shall be described in detail in the "other provisions section" of the contract; if the additional services required by the "other provisions" section of the contract cause a significant change in the scope of the audit, then the contract amendment provisions of Subsection N of Section 2.2.2.8 NMAC shall apply. - I. Professional liability insurance: The IPA shall maintain professional liability insurance covering any error or omission committed during the term of the contract.
+Only contract forms provided by the state auditor shall be accepted and shall: - (1) be completed and submitted in its unsigned form by the due date indicated at Subsection F of [Section] 2.2.2.8 NMAC; - (2) for all agencies whose contracts are approved through the DFA's contracts review bureau, have the IPA's combined reporting system (CRS) number verified by the taxation and revenue department (TRD) after approval by the state auditor; and - in the compensation section of the contract, include the dollar amount that applies to each element of the contracted procedures that shall be performed; - (4) if the agency requires the IPA to provide additional services outside the scope of work described in the audit or AUP contract form provided through the OSA-connect website, the additional services shall be described in detail in the "other provisions section" of the contract; if the additional services required by the

+"other provisions" section of the contract cause a significant change in the scope of the audit, then the contract amendment provisions of Subsection N of [Section] 2.2.2.8 NMAC shall apply.

+- I. Professional liability insurance: The IPA shall maintain professional liability insurance covering any error or omission committed during the term of the contract.
 The IPA shall provide proof of such insurance to the state auditor with the firm profile.
 The amount maintained should be commensurate with the risk assumed.
 The IPA shall provide to the state auditor, prior to expiration, updated insurance information. - J. Breach of contract: A breach of any terms of the contract shall be grounds for immediate termination of the contract.
 The injured party may seek damages for such breach from the offending party.
-Any IPA who knowingly makes false statements, assurances, or disclosures may be disqualified from conducting audits or [agreed upon procedures] AUP engagements of New Mexico governmental agencies.
+Any IPA who knowingly makes false statements, assurances, or disclosures may be disqualified from conducting audits or AUP engagements of New Mexico governmental agencies.